AlphaHydrae/api-copilot/README.md

 ```

 Then run `npm install`.
-You may also add `node_modules` to your version control ignore file.
+You may want to add the `node_modules` directory to your version control ignore file.

 API Copilot expects your project to have an `api` directory containing **scenarios**.
 Each scenario is a Node.js file that can be run by API Copilot.
 It must end with `.scenario.js`.

-A project containing only API Copilot scenarios might look like this:
+The structure of a project containing only API Copilot scenarios might look like this:

 ```txt
 api/foo.scenario.js